jonathanbenson/best-first-path-finding/README.md

 The greedy search heuristic simply picks the node closest to the destination until it either reaches the destination or a dead-end.
 If it reaches a dead-end, the search backtracks to the previous parent node and continuous the search.

+The screenshot below showcases a shortest path computed from Topeka to Anthony, Kansas.

 ![Screenshot](screenshot.png)

 ### Required Python Dependencies